Stocks tumble worldwide as bear market looms on Wall Street

 It’s all a sharp turnaround from earlier in the pandemic, when central banks worldwide slashed rates to record lows and made other moves that propped up prices for stocks and other investments in hopes of juicing the economy.

-The gap between the two-year and 10-year yields is also narrowing, a signal of increased pessimism about the economy in the bond market.
+The gap between the two-year and 10-year yields has also narrowed, a signal of dropping optimism about the economy in the bond market.
 If the two-year yield tops the 10-year yield, some investors see it as a sign of a looming recession.

 The pain for markets was worldwide as investors braced for more aggressive moves from a coterie of central banks.